revaturelabs/interviewquestions/Java/OOP/Polymorphism.md

  <details>
     <summary><b>Explanation</b></summary>

-  > calculateTriangleArea(double base, double height) is implemented when 1.0 and 2.0 are passed as method parameters.
+  > CalculateTriangleArea(double base, double height) is implemented when 1.0 and 2.0 are passed as method parameters.

   </details>
      </details>